gvwilson/btt/src/crunch/index.md

 if you are interrupted half a dozen times per hour you are *never* at your productive peak.
 Ironically,
-the cost of self-interruptions may be even worse than the cost for external interruptions [% b Abad2018 %].
+the cost of self-interruptions may be even worse than the cost for external interruptions [%b Abad2018 %].

 <div class="callout" markdown="1">
 ### Open offices suck